Trellising and Pruning

 Similar to size, this is another usability issue.
 If you have more than one trellis, spacing them too close together will eventually lead to maintenance issues as it will be difficult to move between the trellises when the plants mature.
 If you are using the single-post method, it is recommended to leave three meters between each post, although this can be reduced if you are planting in rows.
 Other possibilities include alternating between one high post and one low post, using a fence trellis in between posts, or just having one long fence trellis.

-Maintenance (all trellis types)
+Planting and Maintenance (all trellis types)

 Single Pole Trellises – An overview